An Interview with a Publisher

 “I really like Drew [Kopp].
 I think he’s awesome.
 I think he’s a brilliant guy.
 He really cares about his students and he really wants to offer them great opportunities.
 And he’s been teaching for a long time, and as a former teacher, I love working with students.
 I think it’s great.
 And a guy like Drew, I think shares that vision with me, and he really wants something to work for them and my company.
 And so, I appreciate that.”

 I could see where Ben was coming from, as Kopp has been a mentor to me my entire college career.
 He’s has been really helpful along the way.
 It’s people like him who truly make an effort to create new and innovative opportunities for students.
 This partnership has already created new opportunities for me.
-I was able to practice my interviewing/people skills through this interview with Ben, a guy I have only briefly talked to before (in the presence of the other interns), who’s the head of a company in a state on the other side of the country, and who I’ve met or seen.
+I was able to practice my interviewing/people skills through this interview with Ben, a guy I have only briefly talked to before (in the presence of the other interns), who’s the head of a company in a state on the other side of the country, and who I’ve never met or seen in person.
 I’d like to be a film critic or film journalist one day, and experiences like this are ones that I have to get used to.
 I learned a lot conducting this interview and adapting it into an article, and none of it would have been possible without the partnership between Ben and Kopp.

 I also know quite a few Rowan students who are trying to get a career in publishing and business, so I asked Ben if he had any advice for them.